John2360/john2360/README.md

  - Software Engineer Intern @ RoundhouseOne (2021)

 ### 🏫 Education
- - Applicant M.S. in Computer Science from Brown University (2024-2025)
+ - M.S. in Computer Science from Brown University (2024-2025)
  - B.S. in Computer Science from Brown University (2022-2024)
  - B.S. in Computer Science from Haverford College (2020-2022)